The Configure Command

 The information referenced by this parameter is required and will be prompted for if not supplied.

-See Configuring Keyfactor ACME for Load Balancing for configuring load balancing.
+See Configuring Keyfactor ACME for Load Balancing on Windows for configuring load balancing.

 Tip: This may be the Host Name defined in the Keyfactor Command Configuration Wizard on the API tab (see the Install the Main Keyfactor Command Components on the Keyfactor Command Server(s): API Tab in the Keyfactor Command Server Installation Guide), if Keyfactor ACME is installed on the same server as Keyfactor Command.